Neurogenic Bladder

 Diagnosis of a Neurogenic Bladder

-Doctors can diagnose neurogenic bladder by examining both the nervous system and the bladder itself.
-The doctor will perform a physical examination and ask about medical history, especially about any neurological problems such as back injury, stroke, or other neurological diseases.
+A neurogenic bladder is diagnosed by an examination of both the nervous system and the bladder itself.
+A physical examination is performed and the patient's medical history is reviewed.
+The doctor may ask about any neurological problems such as back injury, stroke, or other neurological diseases.
 The following tests may also be used to diagnose neurogenic bladder:

 • Urodynamic studies or bladder function tests